DiegoRanon/Menu-Pizza/README.md

 📁 src/
   ├── index.js        # Entry point
   ├── index.css       # Basic styling
-  └── App components  # All components in one file for simplicity
+  └── App components  # All components in one file for simplicit
 ```
 ---

-🧠 What I Learned
+## 🧠 What I Learned
 Structuring UI using reusable components

 Mapping arrays to dynamically render content